 Since 2002, Simon has been honing his educational prowess on various platforms, ranging from his own business, SAWarrants, to Standard Online Share Trading (OST).
 His educational experience culminated in a desire to offer free, trustworthy education and thus Just One Lap was born.

 Simon is a well-known and trusted market commentator.
-He shares his views in the media, writes for Finweek, host a morning show on Moneyweb and is a co-host of The Week That Was on BusinessDay TV.
+He shares his views in the media, writes for Financial Mail, hosts a daily morning show on Moneyweb and is a co-host of The Week That Was on BusinessDay TV.
 He also hosts and produces JSE Direct, a weekly podcast in which he comments on significant movements in the market and conducts interviews with noteworthy players in the South African landscape.
 He publicly discloses his portfolio here.

 In addition to his Just One Lap work, Simon offers training on behalf of various large financial institutions.
 He is also an engaging and entertaining public speaker and master of ceremonies.